 Volunteer with LGBT Ireland

-Being able to talk to someone who will listen without judgement can be a lifeline for people who are confused or struggling with their sexual orientation, gender identity or gender expression.
+Being able to talk to someone who will listen without judgement can be a lifeline for people who are confused or struggling with their sexual orientation, sexuality, gender expression and gender identity.

-The LGBT Ireland – National LGBT Helpline is run through a network of trained volunteers based in eight local helplines across the country.
+The LGBT Ireland – National LGBT Helpline is run through a network of trained volunteers based in six local helplines across the country.

 Our volunteers come from all walks of life, with one thing in common, we all identify as LGBTI+ and want to give something back to our community.